zen-2a-code/react/react-lecture-notes.md

 - `<App />` is JSX.
 It looks like HTML, but it's just function calls under the hood.
 CRA compiles JSX into browser-safe JavaScript.
 - After compilation, the browser still runs plain JavaScript—React just helped you write it in a nicer way.

+## JSX and React.createElement
+- JSX is a developer-friendly syntax that looks like HTML inside JS files.
+Browsers don’t understand it directly; the build step compiles it to `React.createElement(...)`.
+- See `src/App.js` for a commented example showing the JSX component and the equivalent `React.createElement` call.

 ## Single Page Application (SPA) basics
 - SPA means one HTML file; React swaps views inside it instead of downloading new HTML pages.
 - Faster feel: when users click, React updates the DOM instantly; no full-page reloads needed.
 - You can still fetch data from servers (REST, GraphQL), but rendering stays on the client.

+## Running the app & common setup fixes
+- Run `npm install` once per clone to download `node_modules`; without it, scripts like `react-scripts start` fail with “command not found.”
+- `npm start` uses the `start` script in `package.json` to launch the CRA dev server and auto-reload on save.
+- Old CRA (react-scripts 3/webpack 4) on Node 17+ needs `NODE_OPTIONS=--openssl-legacy-provider` to avoid the OpenSSL 3 hash error; this project’s `package.json` scripts already include it.
+Alternatives: use Node 16 LTS or upgrade to `react-scripts@5`.

+## Shell defaults (bash vs zsh)
+- macOS shows “default interactive shell is now zsh” as a reminder.
+Stay on bash with `chsh -s /bin/bash`; switch to zsh with `chsh -s /bin/zsh`.
+Verify with `echo $SHELL`; list allowed shells with `cat /etc/shells`.
+- VS Code integrated terminal: Command Palette → “Terminal: Select Default Profile” → choose `bash` (or set `"terminal.integrated.defaultProfile.osx": "bash"` in settings).
+Open a new terminal to apply.

 ## What React Handles (and what it doesn’t)
 - Handles: rendering UI, responding to user events, updating the DOM efficiently.